edgedb/easy-edgedb/README.md

 };
 ```

-To give her the city of London, we will just do a quick `SELECT City FILTER .name = 'London'`.
-This gives her the `City` that matches `.name = 'London'`, but it won't give an error if the city's not there: it will just return a `{}` empty set.
+To give her the city of London, we can just do a quick `SELECT City FILTER .name = 'London'`.
+This will give her the `City` that matches `.name = 'London'`, but it won't give an error if the city's not there: it will just return a `{}` empty set.

 ## DETACHED, LIMIT, and EXISTS